Jumio/mobile-sdk-ios/README.md

 Once you start up the sample application, you'll be given the option of trying out ID Verification.
 Select a different service from the action bar at the bottom to try out another service.
 Your application will also need camera permission, which will be prompted for automatically once you try to start any of services.

+### Tutorial List
+* [Getting started (Video):](https://share.vidyard.com/watch/1EDj4nkj3ZsZRxWVHbrpDH) How to clone the repository and configure your Jumio credentials
+* [Introduction (Video):](https://share.vidyard.com/watch/YHkdgbcXAZ1Leht9CH5Z7r) How to initialize the SDK, run the sample on your iOS device, and test the identity verification user journey
+* [Configuring behavior (Video):](https://share.vidyard.com/watch/3UPJyHrbXnuyY91aNpKEKW) How to configure the behavior of the app using SDK parameters
+* [Customizing appearance (Video):](https://share.vidyard.com/watch/3e7zjQ64gVpQ8Tw6KKQGMj) How to customize the look and feel of your application using the Jumio Surface tool

 # Basics

 ## General Requirements